 A lot of people think they are so aggressive that they should be kept alone in a tank.

 This is not always the case as you can put other fish with bettas.

 Betta Hiding After Water Change

 The main reason a Betta will hide after a water change is if the amount of water that has been replaced has been too great.

-Any signs of disease, lack of appetite or heavy breathing can indicate a serious problem which needs immediate attention.
+Any signs of disease, lack of appetite, or heavy breathing can indicate a serious problem that needs immediate attention.